microsoft/OpenHack/byos/containers/deployment.md

 **Initial Setup**

-To initiate a deployment, download the `TeamDeploy` folder content to the same folder as bash script `deployBYOS.sh`, and run the script with the parameters provided below.
+To initiate a deployment, clone the OpenHacks repository and change directory to 'openhack/byos/containers', and run the script **deploy.sh** with the parameters provided below in the [Deployment Instructions Section](#deployment-instructions).
 The script uses relative paths to execute other scripts within the content folder.

-> Note: [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) will be the easiest to use as it has all of the required tooling (az/sqlcmd/bcp/dig/etc.) installed already.

 The current deployment stack requires the following tooling and versions: